 Jada’s meditation room, crowned by a circular skylight, feels like a sunlit sanctuary.
 That skylight floods the room with daylight—an escape from Hollywood’s nonstop pace.
 Will calls the estate’s many cozy nooks “essential” for reflection and relaxation.
 These spaces blend luxury with mindfulness—hallmarks of the Smiths’ vision.

+Beyond the creative spaces, the estate’s culinary heart showcases equally meticulous craftsmanship.
 In the gourmet kitchen, cabinetry hewn from 19th‑century Nuristani oak panels anchors old‑world craft to sleek modernity.
 It doubles as a culinary workshop and family hub.
 Reclaimed ceiling beams in the formal dining room add rustic warmth to elegant gatherings.
 Each room narrates its tale through curated materials and art.

 Recording Studio